arielgee/Sage-Like/.misc/tasks.md

 * user configuration of the timeout for syndication in prefrences
 * In manifest.json add ' (Ctrl+Shift+F2)' to browser_action/default_title when it works
 * when RTL the dot at the end of the EN sentence is to the left and not to the right (on switch direction)
+* try to remove timeout for Periodic check when not needed. (bk timeout when sidebar is open and vice versa)